 - What you have to offer to teaching, other than specialist subject knowledge

-When you get to the end, you can email yourself your completed drafts.
-We recommend that you thoroughly review and spellcheck these before attempting to submit them in your application.
-When you go on to make your application, bear in mind that, once submitted to UCAS, you won't be able to edit your statement – even if you make further applications beyond the Apply One phase to different training providers.
-For more information on the application phases, visit the UCAS website
+We recommend that you thoroughly review and spellcheck your statement before applying.
+Bear in mind that, once it's been submitted to UCAS, you won't be able to edit your statement – even if you make further applications beyond the Apply 1 phase to different training providers.